 - Give your drains some seriously overdue care

-- Don’t forget your water heater maintenance
+- Remember your water heater maintenance

-Make sure the temperature setting on the equipment is not set higher than 120°F. This will help reduce your energy consumption (and help reduce your bills) while also preventing scalding.
+Make sure the temperature setting on the equipment is not set higher than 120°F. This will help reduce your energy use (and help reduce your bills) while also preventing scalding.
 For safety sake, you will want to relocate anything from around the water heater.
 Your yearly Plumbing PLUS Maintenance program includes a water heater maintenance; and it may actually help your water heater perform more efficiently and avoid plumbing problems from happening.